-Once a property owner decides to rent out his property, he should be clear as to how he is going to manage, whether he is going to take the mantle on and do everything by himself or will he enlist for the services of a professional property manager who will look after every aspect.
+Once a property owner decides to rent out his property, he should be clear as to how he is going to manage it, whether he is going to take the mantle on and do everything by himself or will he enlist the services of a professional property manager who will look after every aspect.

-Whatever be the case, there are potential traps such as legal implications that you might get stuck in, so it is imperative that you garner thorough knowledge on the tenancy legislation.
+Whatever be the case, there are potential traps such as legal implications that you might get stuck in, so it is imperative that you garner thorough knowledge of the tenancy legislation.

 A vacant property is a headache for a landlord but it can be catastrophic to get a tenant without conducting a thorough screening.
 So, don’t be in a rush, run a solid check of the prospective tenant before you let out your house.